 JOHN O'BOYLE examined, says-I am a Lieutenant in the H. T. V. Artillery.
 I joined the Force early in February, 1860.
 My opinion is that the Volunteer Force is at present in a most inefficient state.
 That is in consequence of the non-attendance of Volunteers at drill, caused by the uncertainty of the continuation of the Force, and it being doubtful whether it was any use attending the drills.
 I think that if things had been allowed to go on as they were about three years ago the Force would have been in a much more satisfactory state.
 I allude to the action of Parliament in reference to the Volunteer movement.
 I am of opinion that if a Militia Bill were passed, and put in force as far as drawing the men, that the number of the Volunteers would be considerably increased.
 That would bring pressure to bear both upon employers and employed.
 I think that a grant of land after a period of four or five years service, part of the previous service being recognised, would be productive of good, and might cause new men to join the Force.
 I think all Officers should be appointed by the Governor, and not elected by members of the Volunteer Force.
 I am of opinion that if the Force was disbanded the men would not rejoin.
 I arrive at that conclusion from opinions expressed by many members of the Force who would avail themselves of the opportunity to leave.
-I do not think many new men would join even under more favourable terms of service.
-I think there should be one Artillery Corps, and a Rifle Corps for those who do not like the Artillery Service; both Corps should form one Battalion.
+I do not think many new men would join even under more favourable terms of service; both Corps should form one Battalion.
 I think the Efficiency Regulations are too strict, they ought to be relaxed.
 That Rule requiring 30 men on parade should be altered.
 I think that Government should supply the clothing, and that when Volunteers pass their Recruit Drill uniforms should be issued to them.